fydo23/TicTacToe_pyCLI/README.md

 TicTacToe_pyCLI
 ===============

 This is a simple CLI based app that intelligently plays Tic-Tac-Toe with the user, or vs itself.
+It uses a min-max scoring system to guage it's next move and deviates it's strategy if it realizes it's loosing after a single-move lookahead tactic.

 Most basic installations of python include `pip`, which is to be used for installing this project's dependencies.
 To install the packages, run `$ pip install -r requirements.txt` from the project's source folder.
 It is suggested that you also use [virtualenv](http://virtualenv.readthedocs.org/en/latest/) in conjunction with this project so as to not clutter your machine with this project's dependent packages.